 This article will guide you through configuring the Jenkins process to be triggered every time a commit is made.
 Then we'll make sure our GitHub repository is configured properly for this scenario.
-Lastly, will make a small test to see everything works properly.
+Lastly, we will make a small test to show that everything works properly.

 For you to be able to follow this tutorial, some small things need to be set up.

 - A Jenkins server.
 You can use DigitalOcean to create a droplet with Jenkins ready to use.
 It should take less than 5 minutes.